kevaleb/Granite-Lion-Cellars/_posts/_defaults.md

 ---
-layout: article
+headline: This is a test title
-title: This is a test title
+category:
-image_path: /images/transformations/001/banner.png
+image_path:
 ---